infracost/docs/docs/terraform_modules.md

   OVERALL TOTAL (USD)                                                               1.3479      983.9600
 ```

-In order to show a cost breakdown for each module individually one workaround at the moment is to run Infracost multiple times with different inputs.
+To show a cost breakdown for each module individually, one workaround at the moment is to run Infracost multiple times with different inputs.
+The [`report_all.sh`](docs/report#bulk-run) bash script might be helpful.